techstacksavvy/learning_ansible/README.md

 node2
 ```
 The contents of my playbook...
 There are four tasks included in this playbook.
-Namely to install the httpd service, start and enable the httpd service, to retrieve a website from a repo, unarchive the web file and finally to install the website onto our node1 and node2 servers in the /var/www/html folder.
+This playbook is used to install and enable the Apache web server on a group of hosts called 'web'.
+The first task uses the yum module to install the latest version of Apache.
+The second task starts and enables the Apache service.
+The third task uses the get_url module to download a tar file from a repository and save it to the /tmp directory.
+The final task uses the remote_src module to unarchive the tar file in the /var/www/html directory.

 ```
 ---